2013 Handbook of Accreditation (Revised 2021)

 The exhibits include the following items:

-- Completed Review under the WSCUC Standards and Compliance with Federal Requirements Worksheet
+- Compliance with WSCUC Standards and Federal Requirements Worksheet

 - Institution-selected exhibits that support the institutional report’s narrative.